-Surry County Public School personnel may give non-prescription or over the counter (OTC) medication to students for up to 5 consecutive days, providing the following guidelines are met:
+Surry County Public School personnel may give non-prescription or over the counter (OTC) medication to students for up to 10 days within a month, providing the following guidelines are met:

 - 1. Provide written permission from the parent or guardian.
 Such permission shall include the name of the medication that is to be given, the required dosage of the medication and the time the medication is to be given. - 2.
 Such medication must be un-expired and in the original container. - 3.
-In order for (OTC) non-prescription medication to be administered for longer that 5 consecutive days, written permission from the student's physician shall be required along with permission or request from the parent or legal guardian. - 4.
-Medication should be picked up after 5 days or it will be discarded. - 5.
+In order for (OTC) non-prescription medication to be administered for greater than 10 days within a month, written permission from the student's physician shall be required along with permission or request from the parent or legal guardian. - 4.
+Medication should be picked up at the end of the year or it will be discarded. - 5.
 At no time should a student transport or be in possession of any medication, prescription or over-the counter drug, on school property.